Optimality-Based Control Space Reduction for Infinite-Dimensional Control Spaces

 \section{Conclusion}

 We demonstrated that, for unconstrained linear-quadratic optimal control problems, a reduction in the state variable induces a corresponding reduced structure in the optimal control.
 Consequently, the state-reduced \OCP\ can be equivalently reformulated as an \OCP\ reduced in both the state and control spaces.
 Furthermore, we established convergence of the reduced-order model {\ROM} towards the {\FOM} and derived \emph{a posteriori} upper and lower error bounds for the error in the optimal control.
 Based on these results, we proposed an adaptive optimization algorithm for the approximate solution of the \FOM-\OCP\ and showed its convergence both theoretically and numerically.
-It turned out that our {Full-\ROM} achieves a higher speed-up (compared to the {\FOM-\OCP}) than the gradient descent with only state-space reduction. {In future work, it would be interesting to extend the strategy to nonlinear \PDEs.}
+It turned out that our {Control-\ROM} achieves a higher speed-up (compared to the {\FOM-\OCP}) than the gradient descent with only state-space reduction. {In future work, it would be interesting to extend the strategy to nonlinear \PDEs.}